 Bedfords moved off about 8 o’clock.
 We spent the day by ourselves.
 Had roast fowl for dinner and plenty of toast† and good grub.
-Went to bed about 10 o’clock after writing a long letter home from a green envelope which we found amongst some dead soldiers’ papers.
+Went to bed about 10 o’clock after writing a long letter home from a green envelope1 which we found amongst some dead soldiers’ papers.
 Brooks and Kinross brought rations for us in the rain.

 Up shortly after 6 o’clock.
 Had breakfast along with the men of the Bedfords who were in our hut.
 Fine bright morning but very cold.
 Bedfords1 went up the line to clear the battlefield and bury their dead.
 Left as orderly room sergeant all day and did very well.
 Went to bed about 9 o’clock.

 The 7th Bedfords were in the 18th (Eastern) Division (54th Brigade) at the start of the Somme battle; the 18th Division had then been in the southern sector, attacking between Mametz and Montauban. ↩

 Principal work all night dressing cases.
 Had over 40 cases in during the night.
 Got into bed about 9 o’clock, but had to get up to vomit and immediately afterwards Quarter<master> Castle ordered me to be ready to go with Corporal Chapman and the C.O. to take over a place.
 Went in the Ford†.
 Germans shelling shell heap.
 Wounded a man and our car took him back to Aveluy.
 As we waited on the road we watched a few shells fall near.
 Back over some huts at Martinsart1.
 Men of the 61st Naval Division came into the huts for the night.
 A few slept with us.
 I got down about 6 o’clock and slept well.
 Heard that Piggy Wood and Castle had received Military Medal.